VladimirK909/bipedal-locomotion-of-humanoid-using-sac/README.md

 All of the parameters for the pre-trained models given here as well as the whole training process for this project can be viewed in this [table](https://docs.google.com/spreadsheets/d/1Sv9nNMe5b_wgv0WtCflXlFYwvArSOIMLqckGoUtySkU/edit?usp=sharing).

 That being said, this is just a starting point and introducing more complexity in the simulation environment (for example adding an uneven floor instead of the perfectly flat one used here) will probably make the robot walk more naturaly.
 What is interesting to note here is that the gait of `TotB9` is similar to how people move in some dances or sports that require fast one-direction locomotion on a flat surface, such as fencing for example.

-## Acknowledgements
-The project showcased in this repository is part of my Bachelor's Thesis at the Faculty of Electrical Engineering and Information Technologies at the Ss.
-Cyril and Methodius University in Skopje.
-Parts of it were also done at the Faculty of Engineering Science at KU Leuven, Belgium.

-The resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government.